MultiStream YOLO26 Object Detection#

 Introduction#

-In this tutorial, we will show how to use the MultiStreamAcclerator API to perform multistream real-time object detection on MX3 to demostrate the MultiStream capability of the API.
-We will use the YOLOv7-tiny model for our demo.
+In this tutorial, we will show how to use the MxAccl Python API and C++ API to perform real-time object detection on multiple input streams.
+We will use the YOLO26-nano model for our demo.

 Hint